|

 to say in his opinion

-was wrong.
+wrong".
 It will

 cost you a consultation